Eamonn Meaney Counselling & Psychotherapy

 • Sleep changes.
 Either insomnia, especially waking in the early hours of the morning, or oversleeping (also known as hypersomnia).

 • Anger or irritability.
-Feeling agitated, restless, or even violent.
-Your tolerance level is low, your temper short, and everything and everyone gets on your nerves.
+Feeling agitated, restless, or even violent – low tolerance of others and short-temperedness.

 • Loss of energy.
-Feeling fatigued, sluggish, and physically drained.
-Your whole body may feel heavy, and even small tasks are exhausting or take longer to complete.
+Feeling fatigued, sluggish, and physically drained – small tasks are exhausting or take longer to complete.

 • Concentration problems.
 Trouble focusing, making decisions, or remembering things.

 • Unexplained aches and pains.
-An increase in physical complaints such as headaches, back pain, aching muscles, and stomach pain.
+An increase in physical complaints, such as headaches, back pain, aching muscles, and stomach pain.

-What causes depression?
+What causes Depression?

 What are the different levels of depression?

-Mild depression
+Mild Depression

-A person with mild depression typically experiences tiredness, some early morning wakening, indecision, poor concentration and loss of confidence.
+A person with mild Depression typically experiences tiredness, some early morning wakening, indecision, poor concentration, and loss of confidence.
 It is important to note here that the person will not necessarily feel depressed.

-Moderate depression
+Moderate Depression

-Severe depression
+Severe Depression

-Beyond the symptoms of moderate depression, a person’s judgement is impaired in a severe depression.
+Beyond the symptoms of moderate Depression, a person’s judgement is impaired in a severe Depression.
 Extremely negative and pessimistic views of their own self-worth and future prospects will be evident, interspersed with strong suicidal thoughts or intent.

-Someone suffering a severe depressive episode may have delusions or false beliefs (e.g. that they are evil, wicked, bankrupt or terminally ill) or may suffer from hallucinations (hearing voices or having visions) with similar themes.
-If delusions or hallucinations are present, this depression is referred to as a psychotic depression.
+Someone suffering a severe depressive episode may have delusions or false beliefs (e.g. that they are evil, wicked, bankrupt or terminally ill), or may suffer from hallucinations (hearing voices or having visions) with similar themes.
+If delusions or hallucinations are present, this Depression is referred to as a Psychotic Depression.

-What is bipolar disorder?
+What is Bipolar disorder?

 What are the symptoms of elation or mania?

-• Feeling elated, enthusiastic, excited, angry, irritable or depressed
+• Feeling elated, enthusiastic, excited, angry, irritable, or depressed

-• Increased energy, ‘never felt as well’, over-talkative or over-active
+• Increased energy, ‘never felt as well’, over-talkative, or over-active

 • Reduced need for sleep and marked difficulty in getting off to sleep